 What is the STDEVA Function?

-The STDEVA Function is categorized under Statistical functions.
+The STDEVA Function is categorized under Excel Statistical functions.
 It will estimate the standard deviation based on a sample.

-As a financial analyst, STDEVA can be useful in finding out the rate of return on an investment and measure the investment’s volatility.
+As a financial analyst, STDEVA can be useful in finding out the rate of return on an investment and measuring the investment’s volatility.
 If a stock is volatile, it will have a large standard deviation.
 If a stock is stable, it will have a smaller standard deviation.

 The biggest advantage of the STDEVA function is that it considers text provided in a given array as zero, which is not the case with other standard deviation functions such as STDEV.S, STDEV.P, etc.